Wealth Architect · · 19 min read

 How Singapore and Hong Kong Tax

 Singapore's system.
 Singapore taxes income sourced within its borders, as well as foreign-sourced income remitted to Singapore (subject to exemptions).
 There is no tax on capital gains.
-Selling shares in a foreign company as a Singapore resident typically means paying nothing in Singapore—provided the gain isn't recharacterised as trading income.
+Selling shares in a foreign company as a Singapore resident typically means paying no Singapore tax, provided the gain isn't recharacterised as trading income.

 According to PWC's Singapore tax summary, the headline corporate tax rate is 17%, with an exemption for the first SGD 200,000 of chargeable income for qualifying new companies.
-Foreign-source dividends, branch profits, and service income can be exempt from tax when received in Singapore if they've been taxed abroad at 15% or higher.
+Foreign-source dividends, branch profits, and service income can be exempt from tax in Singapore if they've been taxed abroad at 15% or more.

 Singapore's personal income tax rates are progressive, from 0% to 24% on income above SGD 1 million.
 This still compares favourably to high-tax jurisdictions, particularly for investment income.